-Scott Kugler is a partner in Gowling WLG's Toronto office and head of the firm's Canadian National Class Action Defence Group.
-His practice emphasizes complex commercial matters, including class actions (primarily in the areas of securities, competition law/antitrust, and product liability), shareholder disputes, claims against directors/officers, broker/dealer disputes (civil and regulatory), product liability cases, franchise disputes, dealer/distributor disputes, and multi-faceted corporate litigation often involving the oppression remedy.
+Scott’s practice is focused on complex commercial disputes, including class actions (primarily in the areas of securities, competition law/antitrust, and product liability), shareholder disputes, claims against directors/officers, and multi-faceted corporate litigation often involving the oppression remedy.
+He also has considerable experience handling broker/dealer disputes (civil and regulatory), product liability cases, franchise disputes, and dealer/distributor disputes.

-Scott has been successful in obtaining excellent outcomes for his clients through litigation, negotiation, mediation, arbitration, or a combination of them depending on the nature of the dispute and the client's preferences.
-He is trusted by his clients to provide clear, timely and practical advice.
-Scott works closely with clients to ensure that they understand the issues as well as the strategy for achieving the best possible outcome in the circumstances.
+Scott also understands that the process is important to clients.
+He is trusted by his clients to provide clear, timely, and practical advice.
+He works closely with clients to ensure they understand the issues at hand, as well as the strategy for achieving the best possible outcome in the circumstances.